Victoria Park Community Cricket League

 About the League | Committee | Hall of Fame

-The Victoria Park Community Cricket League was formed over 20 years ago to provide a wide range of people with access to competitive cricket.
+The Victoria Park Community Cricket League was formed in 1988 to provide a wide range of people with access to competitive cricket.
 Some are decidedly more competitive than others, but the aim is that games are played in a friendly and welcoming spirit.
-Anyone, regardless of ability, gender, creed, colour, is most welcome.
+Anyone, regardless of ability, is most welcome.
+To find out how to enter a team for our league or cup competitions contact the chairman here...

 We play here...

 Based in Victoria Park in east London, we play two competitions, the league and a knock-out cup.
-The league is played in three divisions, selected from preliminary games at thes start of the season (see the League Tables page for more details).
+The league is played in three divisions, selected from preliminary games at the start of the season (see the fixtures box for more details).

 Trophies are awarded for winning each division and of course, there is the cup.